-- 4. Associate Member Societies may have a non-voting seat on any Area Delegation in which they have an interest. - D. Each Member Society shall appoint its respective Board Delegate(s) and one or more Alternate Board Delegates by June 30 for the term that begins at the close of the fall meeting of the Board of Delegates.
-Each Associate Member Society shall appoint its Associate Board Delegate and one or more Alternate Associate Board Delegates according to the same timetable.
-Board Delegates and Associate Board Delegates shall serve for a term of three years.
-The terms of approximately one-third of the Board Delegates and Associate Board Delegates shall expire each year.
-No Board Delegate or Associate Board Delegate shall serve more than two complete terms in this capacity. - E. Each Member Society and each Associate Member Society shall specify annually which individual(s) will serve as its Area Delegate(s) to each of the Area Delegations on which it is eligible to have seats.
+- 4. Consulting Member Societies may have a non-voting seat on any Area Delegation in which they have an interest. - D. Each Member Society shall appoint its respective Board Delegate(s) and one or more Alternate Board Delegates by June 30 for the term that begins at the close of the fall meeting of the Board of Delegates.
+Each Consulting Member Society shall appoint its Consulting Board Delegate and one or more Alternate Consulting Board Delegates according to the same timetable.
+Board Delegates and Consulting Board Delegates shall serve for a term of three years.
+The terms of approximately one-third of the Board Delegates and Consulting Board Delegates shall expire each year.
+No Board Delegate or Consulting Board Delegate shall serve more than two complete terms in this capacity. - E. Each Member Society and each Consulting Member Society shall specify annually which individual(s) will serve as its Area Delegate(s) to each of the Area Delegations on which it is eligible to have seats.
 The number of Area Delegates assigned by a society to an Area Delegation must not exceed that society's allotted representation on that Area Delegation.
-Every Board Delegate must be an Area Delegate, and every Area Delegate must be a Board Delegate (Associate Board Delegate) or Alternate Board Delegate (Alternate Associate Board Delegates.
-All Board Delegates, Associate Board Delegates, Alternate Board Delegates and Alternate Associate Board Delegates not assigned by a Member or Associate Member Society as Area Delegates to an Area Delegation will be assumed to be alternates for all of that society's applicable Area Delegations.
-No individual may serve more than nine one-year terms as an Area Delegate. - F. In case a Board Delegate or Associate Board Delegate is unable to attend a meeting of the Board of Delegates, or an Area Delegate is unable to attend a meeting of that Area Delegation, the Member or Associate Member Society shall designate an alternate by notifying the Executive Director in writing not less than five (5) working days prior to the meeting.
-This individual is typically another Board Delegate, Alternate Board Delegate, Associate Board Delegate or Alternate Associate Board Delegate from that society, but in all cases the alternate must meet the requirements of Section Six of these Bylaws.
+Every Board Delegate must be an Area Delegate, and every Area Delegate must be a Board Delegate (Consulting Board Delegate) or Alternate Board Delegate (Alternate Consulting Board Delegate).
+All Board Delegates, Consulting Board Delegates, Alternate Board Delegates and Alternate Consulting Board Delegates not assigned by a Member or Consulting Member Society as Area Delegates to an Area Delegation will be assumed to be alternates for all of that society's applicable Area Delegate. - F. In case a Board Delegate or Consulting Board Delegate is unable to attend a meeting of the Board of Delegates, or an Area Delegate is unable to attend a meeting of that Area Delegation, the Member or Consulting Member Society shall designate an alternate by notifying the Executive Director in writing not less than five (5) working days prior to the meeting.
+This individual is typically another Board Delegate, Alternate Board Delegate, Consulting Board Delegate or Alternate Consulting Board Delegate from that society, but in all cases the alternate must meet the requirements of Section Six of these Bylaws.
 No person may hold multiple seats at any meeting of the Board of Delegates or at any meeting of an Area Delegation.
-Upon receipt of official notification of the designated alternate from the Member or Associate Member Society, the alternate shall have all of the privileges afforded to that society's representatives to that meeting. - G. A vacancy in the representation of a Member or Associate Member Society shall be filled by that society by the appointment of an individual to complete the unexpired term.
-This individual is typically an Alternate Board Delegate or Alternate Associate Board Delegate.
+Upon receipt of official notification of the designated alternate from the Member or Consulting Member Society, the alternate shall have all of the privileges afforded to that society's representatives to that meeting.

+G. A vacancy in the representation of a Member or Consulting Member Society shall be filled by that society by the appointment of an individual to complete the unexpired term.
+This individual is typically an Alternate Board Delegate or Alternate Consulting Board Delegate.
 Completion of an unexpired term shall not be counted toward the total period of service.